..

 It depends a lot on each person, but everything there is very cheap for us.
 Except in Bishkek where I stayed at theTunduk Hotel (I recommend it: it was great!), I always slept in a tent for free.
 For food from time to time (when I could findit ) I ate in a restaurant at lunchtime (between 200 soms and 400 soms).
 Otherwise I shopped in grocery shops, in bazaars along the way.

-Kyrgyz people are very nice.
-They offered me tea all along the road, gave me fruits and also nans.
-They also invited me to sleep over (I always refused, I prefer to sleep far away from everything in nature).
+The Kyrgyz people are very kind.
+I was offered tea along the way, given fruit and also nans.
+I was also invited to stay the night (I always declined, as I prefer to sleep far away from everything, in nature).

 Do you think there are any particular risks associated with travelling in this part of the world?

-I did not find that there were risks inherent to Central Asia.
-Well, it's true, I have suffered quite a bit from tourista and once from food poisoning but I didn't take many precautions.
-And apart from the food poisoning it didn't spoil the trip for me.
-I was happy to be vaccinated to avoid the most serious problems (I just read about a traveller who got typhoid).
+I didn't find that there were any particular risks inherent to Central Asia.
+Well, it's true, I suffered quite a bit from traveler's diarrhea and once from food poisoning, but I wasn't taking many precautions.
+And apart from the food poisoning, it it didn't spoil my trip.
+I was glad I had been vaccinated to avoid the most serious problems (I just read that a traveler caught typhoid).

 Traffic when you're a cyclist can be complicated.
 I have to admit that in the South, the M41 gave me cold sweats.
 In Bishkek I ended up limiting myself because it was so unpleasant to ride.

-Otherwise, the main problem for me was the dogs.
-They are not bad at all, but they are never tied up.
-They have an instinct to chase bikes.
-You ABSOLUTELY have to stop immediately and tell them to get out of the way VERY FIRMLY if they are aggressive (most of the time they are adorable).
+Otherwise, for me, the main problem was the dogs.
+They're not vicious at all, but they're never tied up.
+They have a reflex to chase bicycles.
+You MUST stop immediately and tell them to get away VERY FIRMLY if they're aggressive (most often they are adorable).

-Normally this is enough.
-I was once annoyed to cross a farm and the owner (whom they did not obey to) threw stones at them to keep them away.
-As a result I kept two pebbles handy to do the same (you don't aim at the dog, you aim in front of them).
-In the end I never used them.
+Normally that's enough.
+Once, I was annoyed at having to cross a farm, and the owner (whom they didn't obey her) threw stones at them to chase them away.
+So I kept two stones handy to do the same (don't aim at the dog, you aim in front of them), but in the end I never them.

-I've only had big problems on the big roads, when you are going too fast to check things on the side road or to suddenly stop.
-Sometimes you drive slowly and they come out of nowhere.
-On the 4 lane road from Balkychy to Bishkek, in the middle of a descent, , I heard a huge bark behind me, a huge German shepherd was tailing me!
+I only had major problems on major roads, when we were going too fast to check everything at the side of the road or to stop suddenly.
+Sometimes you're driving along quietly and they appear out of nowhere.
+On the four-lane road from Balkhash to Bishkek, in the middle of downhill, I heard a huge bark behind me, I had a huge German Shepherd on my tail!

-I yelled "GET OUT!!!!" and he stopped dead in his tracks.
-I couldn't picture myself stopping or aiming at him with my rocks at 50km/h.
+I yelled, "GET OUT OF THE WAY!!!!" and he stopped dead in his tracks.
+Phew!
+I couldn't see myself stopping or aiming at him with my rocks at 50 km/h.

 Do you have any additional advice for readers?

-It is very easy to hitchhike even by bicycle.
-I never hitchhiked and at every pass, at every bad weather condition, trucks and even cars would stop to offer me a lift.
-Taxis take bikes and even mashrutkas would offer me a ride!. (where do they put the bike?
-I don't know, but ever since I saw a car driving by with two live sheep tied up to the roof I don't doubt their creativity anymore 😀 )
+It's very easy to hitchhike, even by bike.
+I never stuck out my thumb, and at every pass, every bout of bad weather, trucks and even cars would stop to offer me a ride.
+Taxis take bikes, and even marshrutkas offered me a ride!
+(Where do they put the bike?
+I don't , but since I saw a car go by with two live sheep live sheep tied to the roof, I no longer doubt their inventiveness 😀 )

-Various travel guides that I have read, strongly assert that women, should be veiled in the villages and not to wear shorts.
-I wonder if we have travelled through the same country...
-Many Kyrgyz women are not veiled, and I have seen young girls in shorts in some villages.
-For me it was short sleeves and legs on my bike all along the trip (as soon as it was hot) I never felt the slightest discomfort.
-It is rather in town, when I visited that I wore a skirt, because there I was a tourist and not a cyclist.
+Various travel guides I have read strongly emphasize that women must wear a veil in villages and not wear shorts.
+I wonder if we have traveled in the same country...
+Many Kyrgyz women are not veiled, and I have seen young girls wearing shorts in some villages.
+For me, it was bare arms and legs on my bike throughout the trip (when it was hot) and I never felt the slightest discomfort.
+It was more in the city, when I , since I was a tourist and not on the road as a cyclist.

 And I almost forgot, the most important thing to prepare the trip is to read the complete guide to travel in Kyrgyzstan by Georges-Michel.